 Impact on Agricultural and Environmentally Sensitive Land

 The facility shall be designed to minimize impacts to agricultural and environmentally sensitive land and to be compatible with continued agricultural use of the land whenever possible.
-For every acre of land assessed under the provisions of MGL Chapter 61, 61A or 61b in any of the previous three years to be occupied by the Solar Facility, including its plantings and setbacks, the owner or operator shall pay a Resource Replacement Fee to the Town of Whately Community Preservation Act Open Space Reserve for the preservation of farmland and timberland.
+For every acre of land assessed under the provisions of MGL Chapter 61 or 61A in any of the previous three years to be occupied by the Solar Facility, including its plantings and setbacks, the owner or operator shall pay a Resource Replacement Fee to the Town of Whately Community Preservation Act Open Space Reserve for the preservation of farmland and timberland.

 Drainage